paulosuzart/lib-entity/README.md

 ---

 Each module is designed to be as independent and reusable as possible, so you can pick and choose the parts that best fit your needs.
-For more details, see the documentation in the `docs` folder or explore the example project!

 ## Integration with Spring Boot